 - The cost is the big issue.
 But you cannot have a cheap oscilloscope with great features.
 It just cannot happen.
 Good bandwidth, sample rates, built in wave generator, FFT, extra channels, good memory depth are the parameters which will cost you money.

 I keep these problems in mind and try my knowledge best to enlist oscilloscopes you can carry everywhere and are of a reasonable price at a beginner level.

-Number of channels
+6. Number of channels

 - For example, you want to see the communication of Arduino at the same time.
 Two channels will be enough to see what is coming to your Arduino and what is going away from it or to see the phase difference between 2 pulse trains or any two signals.

-Basic math functions
+7. Basic math functions

-The best beginner oscilloscope should have some basic math functions i.e. addition, subtraction, multiplication, or FFT.
+- The best beginner oscilloscope should have some basic math functions i.e. addition, subtraction, multiplication, or FFT.
 It is very cool and useful to see voltage, current and their product (Power) on the same screen at the same time.

-Personally, I think, finding the best oscilloscope for beginners is the second task.
+Personally, I think, finding the best oscilloscope for beginners or for anyone is the second task.
 The first task is to find the brand you can trust and has a proven track record.
 This is my personal approach to buy anything.
 I used the same strategy here too.

 One last thing, all the given amazon links are affiliated one meaning if you buy these products from these links within 24hrs I get a small commission, which would really help me and I would appreciate this kind act from the heart.